neuralvis/elpa-mirror/melpa/counsel-etags-readme.txt

  Setup:
   "Ctags" (Universal Ctags is recommended) and "GNU Find" should exist so this program works out of box.
-  Or else, use `counsel-etags-update-tags-backend' to customize shell command to generate tags file
+  Or else, use `counsel-etags-update-tags-backend' to generate tags file

 Usage: